 |Close an alert||In the list of alerts, choose the alert to close, and then choose Close Alert.

 Closed alerts are permanently deleted after 90 days.

 |Reactivate a closed alert||In the list of alerts, set the Filters drop-down to Closed.

-In the list of closed alerts, select the alert you want to reactivate, then choose Reactivate Alert.
+In the list of closed alerts, select the alert that you want to reactivate, and then choose Reactivate Alert.

 Intune alerts remain active until:

-The issue that caused the alert is resolved
+The issue that caused the alert is fixed

 You manually close the alert